syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 # Getting Started

-This section provides a quick overview for working with SfDataGrid for Xamarin.Forms.
-You will walk through the entire process of creating a real world SfDataGrid.
+This section provides a quick overview for working with the SfDataGrid for Xamarin.Forms.
+Walk through the entire process of creating a real world of this control.

 ## Assembly deployment

-After installing Essential Studio for Xamarin, you can find all the required assemblies in the installation folders,

-{Syncfusion Essential Studio Installed location}\Essential Studio\{{ site.releaseversion }}\Xamarin\lib
+After installing Essential Studio for Xamarin, find all the required assemblies in the installation folders {Syncfusion Essential Studio Installed location}\Essential Studio\{{ site.releaseversion }}\Xamarin\lib.

-Eg: C:\Program Files (x86)\Syncfusion\Essential Studio\{{ site.releaseversion }}\Xamarin\lib
+Eg: C:\Program Files (x86)\Syncfusion\Essential Studio\{{ site.releaseversion }}\Xamarin\lib.

-N> Assemblies can be found in unzipped package location in Mac
+N> Assemblies can be found in unzipped package location in Mac.

-### SfDataGrid for Xamarin.Forms
+### The SfDataGrid for Xamarin.Forms

-The following list of assemblies need to be added as reference from the lib folder to use SfDataGrid in your application.
+The following list of assemblies should be added as reference from the lib folder to use the SfDataGrid in the application:

 <table>
 <tr>